kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

 KEY BINDINGS
      tmux allows a command to be bound to most keys, with or without a prefix key.
 When specifying keys, most represent themselves (for example ‘A’ to ‘Z’).
-Ctrl keys may be prefixed with ‘C-’ or ‘^’, and Alt (meta) with ‘M-’.
-In addition, the following special key names are accepted: Up, Down, Left, Right, BSpace, BTab, DC (Delete), End, Enter, Escape, F1 to
+Ctrl keys may be prefixed with ‘C-’ or ‘^’, Shift keys with ‘S-’ and Alt (meta) with ‘M-’.
+In addition, the following special key names are accepted: Up, Down, Left, Right, BSpace, BTab, DC (Delete), End, Enter, Escape, F1 to F12, Home, IC (Insert), NPage/PageDown/PgDn, PPage/PageUp/PgUp, Space, and Tab.
+Note that to bind the ‘"’ or ‘'’ keys, quotation marks are necessary, for exam‐
-     F12, Home, IC (Insert), NPage/PageDown/PgDn, PPage/PageUp/PgUp, Space, and Tab.
-Note that to bind the ‘"’ or ‘'’ keys, quotation marks are necessary, for example:
+     ple:

            bind-key '"' split-window
            bind-key "'" new-window